custom-components/sensor.rpi_power/README.md

 ## Getting started

-⚠️ This requires Kernel 4.14 or higher.
+⚠️ This requires kernel 4.14 or higher.

 Place the component at this location on your setup: